Don't Be a Statistic: Avoid Holiday Drinking and Driving

 Acknowledge if Your Alcohol Use is Unhealthy

-One thing holiday drinking and driving statistics don’t reveal is the number of DUI offenders who acknowledge that they need to change their drinking behavior.
+Holiday Drinking and driving statistics don’t reveal the number of DUI offenders who acknowledge that they need to change their drinking behavior.

 Seek help if you experience intense cravings, need more alcohol to feel a “buzz,” or find it hard to stop drinking once you’ve started.